-Xi didn't refer to the United States by name, although Trump has said trade pacts are a threat to U.S. jobs and decided to pull the country out of the Paris agreement on climate change.
+President Xi Jinping didn't refer to the United States by name, although Donald Trump decided to pull the U.S. out of the Paris agreement on climate change

 States Leaders (L-R) South Africa's President Jacob Zuma, Indian Prime Minister Narendra Modi, Brazilian President Michel Temer, Russian President Vladimir Putin, Chinese President Xi Jinping, Egypt's President Abdel-Fattah el-Sisi, Guinea's President Alpha Conde, Mexico's President Enrique Peña Nieto, Tajikistan's President Emomali Rahmon, Thai Prime Minister Prayuth Chan-o-cha take the group photo a head of Dialogue of Emerging Market and Developing Countries, in sideline of 2017 BRICS Summit in Xiamen, Fujian province in China, September 5th 2017.(KENZABURO FUKUHARA/KYODONEWS/POOL), photo: Pool/Kenzaburo Fukuhara, via AP